-In a rarely seen move, the UN’s Committees on Torture (CAT) and the Subcommittee on the Prevention of Torture (SPT), issued a stern condemnation of the Nicaraguan government today for refusing to cooperate with the two bodies, established under international human rights treaties voluntarily ratified by Nicaragua.
+In a rarely seen move, the UN’s Committees on Torture (CAT) and the Subcommittee on the Prevention of Torture (SPT), issued a stern condemnation of the Nicaraguan government on November 29 for refusing to cooperate with the two bodies, established under international human rights treaties voluntarily ratified by Nicaragua.
 Nicaragua refused to undergo a scheduled review under the CAT in July 2022, and to accept a mandatory country visit – of confidential nature – by the SPT in 2023.
 It further ‘did not respond to repeated requests to hold private meetings with either treaty body to discuss their respective mandates and the State party’s obligations,’ indicates the CAT Chairperson, Mexican member Claude Heller.
 Heller called out the government after it ‘disregarded its obligations under the two treaties’ and ‘even questioned the legitimacy of the UN treaty bodies system as a whole.’

 This is the first time the two committees have taken a joint action when dealing with a non-cooperative State Party.
 Claude Heller, Chairperson of the UN Committee Against Torture (CAT)